While the Billy Boils (film)

-While the Billy Boils is a 1921 Australian film from director Beaumont Smith which adapts several stories from Henry Lawson.
+While the Billy Boils is a 1921 Australian film from director Beaumont Smith based on Smith's stage play adaptation of several stories from Henry Lawson.

 It is considered a lost film.

 Plot

 Bob Brothers (Tal Ordell) is a bushman who quarrelled with his father ten years earlier, left him and changed his name.
 He returns to his father's station and takes a job there, eventually becoming the union representative of the station hands.
 His younger brother Dick (Robert MacKinnon) is being blackmailed by the evil Tessie (Lorna Lantaur) into stealing money.
 Bob takes the blame to protect his brother.

 Dick and Bob both fall in love with Ruth.
 Bob tries to forget her by going out back and almost dies in the desert, but is rescued by an Afghan camel driver.
 He returns home and is blamed for another robbery, but is cleared of the charges and is united with Ruth.